 - We wash and clean mops every after use.
 We use hot water and soap.
 We thought our cleaner to soak the clean mop in a suitable disinfectant before leaving it to dry.

 - Our cleaners also practice using separate cleaning rugs for cleaning higher-risk areas like the toilet and bathroom.
-These cloths can only be used in these areas and not anywhere else.
+These clothes can only be used in these areas and not anywhere else.
 We use colour coding to make it easier for us to identify which rug to use in a specific area.
 We train the cleaners to wash the cleaning rugs separately.

 - Tabletops, benches, and high chairs need to be cleaned and disinfected before and after use.